 FACT FILE

-Year established: 1978
+Year established: 2020

-Nord Anglia International School Hong Kong (NAIS)
+Nord Anglia International School Hong Kong (NAIS) Nursery and Reception

 Children learn in a variety of ways: watching others, talking, asking questions, listening, exploring and investigating.
 At NAIS Sai Kung, we’re lucky enough to have lots of indoor and outdoor space.
 Our “Big Busy” spaces are an extension of our classrooms and offer the chance for investigation with role play, large construction, water play and messy play!

 Our teachers are all highly trained and experienced, and we have a high teacher to student ratio (1:6 in Nursery).
-We adopt a personalised learning approach and believe that a happy, confident child equals a confident, engaged and successful one; that’s why all learning styles are catered to.
+We adopt a personalised learning approach and believe that a happy, confident child equals a confident, engaged and successful one.
+That’s why all learning styles are catered to.

 What kind of activities do children get involved in on a school day?

-In Nursery, activities are centred on the children’s interests; teachers review the learning and achievements each week and then plan the next week’s activities to ensure excellent progress.
+In Nursery, activities are centred on the children’s interests.
+Teachers review the learning and achievements each week and then plan the next week’s activities to ensure excellent progress.

 In Reception, learning is based around the individual needs of each child.
 To allow this, our timetable is flexible and fits to suit the needs of individual learners as they develop through the year.
 Along with children’s social and emotional development, other areas of learning including Phonics and Maths, which are taught daily.
 Practical, hands-on activities enable children to learn these subjects in an enjoyable, memorable environment where they’re both nurtured and challenged.